 Immediately following the lipofilling procedure, you will notice some exaggerated results that will make your face look overly plump and full for a few days up to a week.
 However, because about ⅓ of the fat cells die after being retransmitted into your face, the results won’t be quite as dramatic and typically take around 6 months to fully present themselves.

-If you are interested in learning more about lipofilling or if you would like to schedule a consultation with Dr. Thomas F. Crais, contact our office today!
+If you are interested in learning more about lipofilling or if you would like to schedule a consultation with Dr. Tom F. Crais, contact our office today!